PhilReedData/PhilReedData.github.io/dhll201705/wrapping.md

 As previously stated, this tool is just a proof-of-concept for now, but it could be developed to interpret the text surrounding each keyword, or to automatically read more articles (if the Factiva licences allows).

-### Another time?:

 ### Other collections

-I am building a new [subject guide](http://subjects.library.manchester.ac.uk/digitalhumanities) for using Library collections in Digital Humanities research.
-Only the page on Collections is ready to use yet.
-It lists some of the resources of particular interest.
+I have built a new [subject guide](http://subjects.library.manchester.ac.uk/digitalhumanities) for using Library collections in Digital Humanities research.
+It lists some collections, technology and examples of particular interest.

-Please do not share this resource with students yet.
+It has been 'soft launched', meaning that relevant database entry pages on the Library website link to it, but it does not appear in the list of all our subject guides.

+Do you think it would be useful for you or your students?
+Do you have any other comments on it?
+Please [get in touch and let me know](mailto:phil.reed@manchester.ac.uk).

 ### Copyright and licence agreements
 _See the Library's [Copyright Guidance](http://subjects.library.manchester.ac.uk/copyright/) for information and support._